Team12CS499/Team12CS499.github.io/Nelson.md

 I've yet to find a way to fully automate the search for false positives, so I have settled for randomly generating hands and manually checking any matches that come up for each possible hand rank.
 This can be a tedious process but the only other way I could see to create a reliable automated test would be to have some sort of oracle set to check against.
 Said set could not encompass a significant portion of the possible arrangements of cards, so would be even less robust than the current system.
 I should have a final version of this portion of the project tomorrow, whose test results I will record, and then submit a wordcount on the comments.

+<h2>DevNote 11/9</h2>
+<p></p>
+I have come up with a satisfactory way to test for false positives.
+Cards are randomly drawn from a virtual deck to make a hand.
+This hand is tested to determine its rank/type.
+We repeat this process, counting the number of instances of each hand rank that occur.
+If there is a large discrepency between the number of hands of a given value, and the statistically expected number we can surmise that there are false positives.
+This process can be repeated many times to ensure adequate samples.

 </body>

 </html>